microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

 3) Controller Filter Sub-Group

-All coefficients and related number scaling paramters have been grouped into 'Filter'.
+All coefficients and related number scaling parameters have been grouped into 'Filter'.
 Effects on user code:

 Specifying the controller input source in user code with previous versions were written like this: